ragerri/en-ixa-pipes-omtd/README.md

-# ixa-pipes-omtd
-IXA pipes dockers for the OpenMinTeD platform
+# ixa-pipes-omtd: IXA pipes dockers for the OpenMinTeD platform

 To build a docker image go to the directory of the language of interest and run: